 - Maintain Balanced Employment.
 We intend to employ our fleet on either longer-term time charters, i.e. charters with duration of more than a year, or shorter term time/spot charters.
 We seek longer term time charter employment to obtain adequate cash flow to cover as much as possible of our fleet's recurring costs, consisting of vessel operating expenses, management fees, general and administrative expenses, interest expense and drydocking costs for the upcoming 12-month period.
 When we expect charter rates to improve we try to increase the percentage of our fleet employed in shorter term contracts (allowing us to take advantage of higher rates in the future), while when we expect the market to weaken we try to increase the percentage of our fleet employed in longer term contracts (allowing us to take advantage of higher current rates).
 We believe this balanced employment strategy will provide us with more predictable operating cash flows and sufficient downside protection, while allowing us to participate in the potential upside of the spot market during periods of rising charter rates.
-As of March 31, 2024, on the basis of our existing time charters, approximately 78% of our vessel capacity for the remainder of 2024 and approximately 28% in 2025 and 8% in 2026, are under time charter contracts, which will ensure employment of a portion of our fleet, and will partly protect us from market fluctuations and increase our ability to make principal and interest payments on our debt and pay dividends to our shareholders. - Optimize Use of Financial Leverage.
+As of April 30, 2025, on the basis of our existing time charters, approximately 97% of our ship capacity days for the remainder of 2025, 59% of our ship capacity days in 2026, 35% of our ship capacity days in 2027 and 7% of our ship capacity days in 2028, are under time charter contracts, which will ensure employment of a portion of our fleet, and will partly protect us from market fluctuations and increase our ability to make principal and interest payments on our debt and pay dividends to our shareholders. - Optimize Use of Financial Leverage.
 We intend to use bank debt to partly fund our vessel acquisitions and increase financial returns for our shareholders.
 We actively assess the level of debt we incur in light of our ability to repay that debt based on the level of cash flow generated from our balanced chartering strategy and efficient operating cost structure.
-Our bank debt repayment schedule as of December 31, 2023 calls for a reduction of approximately 24% of our debt by the end of 2024 and an additional reduction of about 27% by the end of 2025 for a total of 51% reduction over the next two years, excluding any new debt that we assumed or may assume.
+Our bank debt repayment schedule as of December 31, 2024 calls for a reduction of approximately 18% of our debt by the end of 2025 and an additional reduction of about 7% by the end of 2026 for a total of 25% reduction over the next two years, excluding any new debt that we assumed or may assume.
 As our debt is being repaid we expect that our ability to raise or borrow additional funds more cheaply in order to grow our fleet and generate better returns for our shareholders will increase. - Environmental, Social and Governance (ESG) Practices.
 We actively manage a broad range of ESG initiatives, taking into consideration their expected impact on the sustainability of our business over time, and the potential impact of our business on society and the environment.
-Regarding environmental initiatives, in 2022 and 2023 we implemented technical and operational measures that we expect will result in energy savings and a reduced carbon footprint for our vessels.
+Regarding environmental initiatives, in 2022, 2023 and 2024 we implemented technical and operational measures that we expect will result in energy savings and a reduced carbon footprint for our vessels.
 Moreover, we pay considerable attention to our human resources both on our vessels and ashore, proven by a variety of practices, including worldwide training on safety and management systems, and medical insurance for all employees.